D4rk-M3t4/terraform-aws-asg-infrastructure/README.md

 # AWS VPC Terraform module
-Terraform modules which create VPC resources on AWS and run Apache web server.
+AWS Terraform modules create VPC resources on AWS and run an Apache web server.
-This project was developed in Terraform 1.3 and is built based on autoscaling group EC2 with the desired arguments.
+This project was created with Terraform 1.3 and is based on the autoscaling group EC2 with the specified arguments.

 # Usage